 When it comes to painting, Sherwin Williams Grays are currently the most popular and timeless.

-Various shades of Sherwin Williams grays are expected to remain trendy for many years to come – thanks to their warm and cool undertones that bring with them virtually endless opportunities for mixing and matching.
+Various shades of grays by Sherwin Williams are expected to remain trendy for many years to come – thanks to their warm and cool undertones that bring with them virtually endless opportunities for mixing and matching.

 Whether the color is used on walls or cabinets, these shades can bring dimension and depth to any area, especially when you compare them to the effect white has on a space.